WDD 330: Web Frontend Development II

 4. Add the logic to your function to clear out the element provided if clear is true.

-5. Then import in your function to the ProductList module, and refactor renderList to use our new utility function.
+5. Then import in your function to the ProductList module, and refactor renderList to use the new utility function.

-Do NOT open the solution until you have worked through this activity individually for at least one hour.
-At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the instructor's solution and use it to help you complete your own code.
-Even if you use the instructor's code to help you, you are welcome to report that you finished the core requirements, if you code them up yourself.
+Do NOT open the solution example until you have worked through this activity as a team for at least one hour.
+At the end of the hour, if you are still struggling with some of the core requirements, you are welcome to view the example solution and use it to help you complete your own code.
+Even if you use the example code to help you, you are welcome to report that you finished the core requirements, if you code them up yourself.

 Finally